epomatti/servicebus-postman-collection/README.md

 ## Contributing

-If you implement new operations be welcome to send a PR.
+Feel free to send a PR for new operations that you find useful for your use cases and complement this collection.

 [1]: https://learn.microsoft.com/en-us/rest/api/servicebus/get-azure-active-directory-token
 [2]: https://learn.microsoft.com/en-us/rest/api/servicebus/service-bus-runtime-rest